PhuongTieuOp/Plotly-Dashboard/README.md

 ## Objectives:

-To provide an  dashboard allows user select and explore various conditions and sample data that exist in tester's belly button.
+To provide an interactive dashboard allows user select and explore various conditions and sample data that exist in tester's belly button.

 ## Delivery:

-Upon select of tester (participant), its corresponding details will be displayed, it also shows wash frequence of the tester.
+Upon selecting a tester (participant) from the dropdown box, its corresponding details will be displayed, a bar chart shows top 10 samples, a gauge chart shows wash frequence of the tester, a bubble chart shows sample sizes (bubble size) and types exist in the belly button.

 ### Tools: